AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 # ELDB-Binary-image-discriptor
 This project introduces ELDB binary image descriptor.
-This descriptor is used as a global image discriptor for place recogntion applications.
-ELDB represents an extenstion to the Local Diffrence Binary (LDB) binary image discriptor that enhances its: ) image matching accuricy, 2) robustness againest apperance changes, and 3) its computional effeciency.
+This descriptor is used as a global image descriptor for place recognition applications.
+ELDB descriptor represents an extension to the Local Difference Binary (LDB) binary image descriptor that enhances its: ) image matching accuracy, 2) robustness against appearance changes, and 3) its computational efficiency.

-To compute the ELDB discriptor of an image.
+To compute the ELDB descriptor of an image.
 First, the locations of the randomly selected image-cells pairs should be determined using SelectCellPairs function.
-Then, the discriptor is computed using ELDB1 function.
+Then, the descriptor is computed using ELDB1 function.
 As the following:

 ```
 Mode=1;         % 1: Linear growing grid, 2: Exponential growing grid.